thinhhoUB/Vietnam-Apartment-Insights-Pipeline/README.md

 The pipeline scrapes data from the Batdongsan website by PropertyGuru and consists of various modules and technologies:

-- **Scraping Data:** Python script is used to scrape data from the Batdongsan website.
+- **Python Scraping Script:** is used to scrape data from the Batdongsan website.

 - **AWS S3:** Stores the scraped data.